acrcloud/acrcloud_sdk_php/README.md

          *  recognize by buffer of (Audio/Video file)
          *          Audio: mp3, wav, m4a, flac, aac, amr, ape, ogg ...
          *          Video: mp4, mkv, wmv, flv, ts, avi ...

+         *  Notice: this function read max 12 seconds from "startSeconds of input file" and only recognize once.
          *
          *  @param fileBuffer query buffer
          *  @param startSeconds skip (startSeconds) seconds from from the beginning of fileBuffer